Surprised that your 3 year old won’t go to sleep all of a sudden? Learn how to respond that can give you and your child

 By that time of the morning, I didn’t even bother falling back asleep and just got ready for work.
-You can imagine that I was pretty much a zombie the rest of the day—all because I had jinxed myself about how well my 3 year old had been sleeping.
+You can imagine that I was pretty much a zombie the rest of the daytime—all because I had jinxed myself about how well my 3 year old had been sleeping.

 What to do when your 3 year old won’t go to sleep

 Kids don’t fall asleep for many reasons.

 Maybe your 3 year old woke up in the middle of the night, crying and yelling for two hours until you finally let him sleep in your bed.
-Of course, even then, it still took another two hours for him to actually fall asleep (never mind that you got zero sleep yourself).
+Of course, even then, it still took another two hours for him to actually fall asleep (never mind that you didn’t get enough sleep yourself).

-Perhaps he refuses to go to sleep alone because of the monsters he insists are lurking in his room.
+Perhaps he refuses to go to sleep alone because of nightmares about monsters he insists are lurking in his room.
 He might even wake up in the middle of the night, inconsolable about his fears.
 Your assurances that he’s fine aren’t enough to convince him to sleep in his bed.

-Or maybe your “threenager” throws a fit just getting ready for sleep.
-He fights putting on pajamas, stalls during reading time, and claims he has to pee a zillion times.
+Or your “threenager” throws a fit just getting ready for nighttime sleep.
+He fights about putting on pajamas, stalls during reading time, and claims he has to pee a zillion times.
 Even when you put your foot down and turn off the lights, he starts shouting that he’s not tired.

-No matter the reason for the sleep regression, it feels like he’s running the show, night after night.
-You sometimes do whatever it takes to get some sleep, but worry you’re enabling habits that will be near impossible to undo down the line.
+No matter the reason for these sleep issues, it feels like he’s running the show, night after night.
+You sometimes do whatever it takes to get some sleep, but worry you’re enabling habits that can be near impossible to undo down the line.